What is hepatitis B?

 - abdominal discomfort

-Any symptoms of HBV should be treated right away.
-In addition, you should let your doctor know immediately if you have been exposed to hepatitis B. You may be able to prevent infection.
+Any symptoms of hepatitis B need urgent evaluation.
+Symptoms of acute hepatitis B are worse in people over the age of 60.
+Let your doctor know immediately if you have been exposed to hepatitis B. You may be able to prevent infection.

-- have come in contact with someone with HBV
+- have come in contact with someone with hepatitis B

-- have traveled to a country where HBV is common
+- have traveled to a country where hepatitis B is common

 - have been in jail

 - receive kidney dialysis